-Fortune Brands Home & Security Hourly Employee Retirement Savings Plan SCHEDULE H, LINE 4I-SCHEDULE OF ASSETS (HELD AT END OF YEAR) December 31, 2020 (Dollars in thousands)
+Fortune Brands Home & Security Retirement Savings Plan SCHEDULE H, LINE 4i - SCHEDULE OF ASSETS (HELD AT END OF YEAR) December 31, 2020 (Dollars in thousands)

-(a) (b) (c) Description and identity of issue, borrower, lessor or similar party (d) Cost (e) Current value Participant loans - Interest rates ranging from 3.25% to 7.50% \$8,211 rates a party-in-interest to the Plan.
-It information omitted for investments that are fully participant directed.
+(b) (c) (e) Description and identity of issue, (d) Current (a) borrower, lessor or similar party Cost value Participants loans - Interest rates ranging from 3.25% to 7.50% \$10,310

+Indicates a party-in-interest to the Plan.

+Cost information omitted for investments that are fully participant directed.